-The FBI Released Documents on the Carter Page Wiretap.
-Then Trump Had a Twitter Meltdown.
+The FBI released documents on the Carter Page wiretap.
+Then Trump had a Twitter meltdown.

-According to the recently-released documents, the FBI told the FISA court that Mr. Page “has established relationships with Russian government officials, including Russian intelligence officers” and that the bureau believed “the Russian government’s efforts are being coordinated with Page and perhaps other individuals associated with” Trump’s campaign.
+According to the recently released documents, the FBI told the FISA court that Page “has established relationships with Russian government officials, including Russian intelligence officers” and that the bureau believed that “the Russian government’s efforts are being coordinated with Page and perhaps other individuals associated with” Trump’s campaign.

 Page dismissed the contents of the applications on CNN’s State of the Union.
 “I’ve never been an agent to a foreign power by any stretch of the imagination,” he told host Jake Tapper.
 “This is really nothing and just an attempt to distract from the real crimes that are shown in this misleading document.”